globaleaks/whistleblowing-software/docs/Design-Pattern.md

 ## GLBackend design

-/Creational pattern instead of inheritance based pattern/
+_Creational pattern instead of inheritance based pattern_

 Creational patterns become important as systems evolve to depend moreon object composition than class inheritance.
 As that happens,emphasis shifts away from